 Arlington County is in the process of updating the 2004 Public Art Master Plan (PAMP).
 The update will revisit the vision, opportunities, locations, themes, strategies, criteria, priorities and procedures outlined in the original plan, taking into consideration the changes that have occurred in Arlington since it was adopted.
-The PAMP update will coordinate with findings from the 2016 Arlington Arts strategic planning process, and other County plans that are expected to be completed within the year, including the Public Spaces Master Plan (POPS), the Four Mile Run Valley Area Plan, and the Lee Highway Visioning Study.
+The PAMP update will coordinate with findings from Enriching Lives: Arlington Arts and Culture Strategy and other County plans adopted or in process since the 2004 PAMP.

 Please help us shape the future of public art in Arlington!
 Public outreach efforts will include a questionnaire, interviews, focus groups, open house (in coordination with the Public Spaces Master Plan update) and interactive artist engagement activities.

 The questionnaire is now closed.
 We received 495 responses and thank everyone who filled it out!

 ▪ Public Meetings

 -Long Range Planning Commission | Tuesday, May 29, 2018, 7:00 p.m. to 9:00 p.m. | Bozman Government Center, Room 311 (2100 Clarendon Blvd)

 -Public Spaces Master Plan Open House | Friday, July 14, 2017 10:00 a.m. to 2:00 p.m. | Bozman Government Center Lobby (2100 Clarendon Blvd)

 -Public Spaces Master Plan Open House| Thursday, July 13, 2017 7:00 p.m. to 9:00 p.m. | Arlington Mill Community Center Gym (909 S Dinwiddie St)

 ▪ HOME @Arlington with Sushmita Mazumdar